Mamr55162/Logic-Digital-Circuits-Design/README.md

 - Multisim circuit schematics included

 ## 💻 How to use it?
-until now, the only way to try it is through a terminal by compiling and running the .cpp file, I am currently still working on a GUI for the project.
+Until now, the only way to try it is through a terminal by compiling and running the .cpp file, I am currently still working on a GUI for the project.

 ## ⏳ Future Improvements